aroemers/crustimoney/README.md

 It receives the entire text and the index it should begin parsing.

 If it returns a "push" result, the 4-arity variant is called when that parser is done.
-It again receives the text and the original index, but also the result of the pushed parser and any state that was pushed with it.
+It receives the text and the original index, but also the result of the pushed parser and any state that was pushed with it.
-Now it can again decide whether to return a success, a set of errors, or again a push.
+Now it can decide whether to return a success, a set of errors, or again a push.

 Before you write your own combinator, do realise that the provided combinators are complete in the sense that they can parse any structured text.